-Port capacity is a measure of the maximum throughput that a port and its marine terminals can handle over a given time period37.
+Port capacity is a measure of the maximum throughput that a port and its marine terminals can handle over a given time period38.
 This maximum can be set by physical constraints and factors such as air draft restrictions, channel depths, the number and type of container cranes, and the proximity of rail connections.
 Port throughput can be measured by the amount of cargo or the number of vessels that a port handles over a given time period.

-Air draft restrictions can limit port capacity, especially as increasingly larger vessels come into service38.
+Air draft restrictions can limit port capacity, especially as increasingly larger vessels come into service39.
 These restrictions may not affect all terminals in a port as some ports might have terminals with no air draft restrictions because no bridges cross their navigation channels.
 Air draft restrictions may be eliminated or reduced as bridges are either raised or replaced.
 In general, bridges with higher vertical clearances allow more stacked containers to pass under.
 The Port of Savannah's air draft is 185 feet due to the Talmadge Memorial Bridge which carries SR 404/US 17 over the Savannah River.
+GDOT is currently considering improvements to the Talmadge Memorial Bridge (alternatives include raising the existing bridge, building a new bridge or building a tunnel) to increase the air draft to 215-220 feet.40

 The number and type of container cranes are another indicator of port capacity.
-Container cranes link the waterside and landside port assets, including truck and rail connections or the container yard used for short-term storage39.
+Container cranes link the waterside and landside port assets, including truck and rail connections or the container yard used for short-term storage41.
 The number and size of cranes affects the number and sizes of container vessels a terminal can service simultaneously.
 The Port of Savannah has 38 ship-to-shore cranes.
 Of that total, 30 are Super Post-Panamax cranes, a class of crane that can fully load and unload containers from the largest container vessels currently in operation that can be up to 24-rows of containers in width.